-Conservation Translocation initiatives, including Reintroductions and Rewilding, promote the recovery of biodiversity following a pro-active conservation narrative.
+Conservation Translocation initiatives, including Reintroductions and Rewilding, promote the recovery of biodiversity following a positive, pro-active approach to conservation.
 International directives recognise their value, since the Convention on Biological Diversity obliges signatory countries to “Adopt measures for the recovery and rehabilitation of threatened species and for their reintroduction into their natural habitats under appropriate conditions.”
-(CBD 1992 Article 9c)
+(CBD 1992 Article 9c) .

-In practice, however, the return of species that have been absent in an area (due to human pressure or persecution or other) is accompanied by a wide range of issues including human-wildlife conflict.
+In practice, however, the return of species that have been absent in an area (due to human pressure or persecution or other) is accompanied by a wide range of issues, many derived from human-wildlife interactions.
 While the IUCN’s Guidelines for Reintroductions (2013) state that to establish a viable, free-ranging population in the wild it is necessary to enlist public support, the success of conservation translocations requires cooperation between scientists, practitioners, governmental and non-governmental agencies, as well as the public.

-The Human-Wildlife Interactions Working Group discussion forum that takes place online, creates opportunities for reintroduction practitioners and researchers to discuss key issues concerning the relationships between people and wildlife within programs involving translocations for conservation purposes.
+The Human-Wildlife Interactions Working Group discussion forum that takes place online, creates opportunities for reintroduction practitioners and researchers from across the globe to discuss key issues concerning the relationships between people and wildlife within programs involving translocations for conservation purposes.
+We propose to expand and develop our portfolio to offer more resources and actions that integrate the CTSG’s science, guidance, training, action and outreach aims.

 As a pragmatic forum, the HWIWG works as a resource, rather than an exercise, aiming: